 GBPUSD Price, News and Analysis

-We have just released our Q3 Trading Forecasts for a wide range of Currencies and Commodities, including GBP and USD.
+We have just release our Q3 Trading Forecasts for a wide range of Currencies and Commodities, including GBP and USD.

 — Written by Nick Cawley, Analyst